Eleven (Stranger Things): Casting

 The brothers believed Eleven was the most difficult role to cast, as the character had few lines.
 They wanted a child actor who was able to convey much emotion.
 The Duffers were concerned they would not find someone who could stay in character when not speaking.
 The brothers were relieved after meeting Millie Bobby Brown, whom they described as "something special, alright, with a downright spooky preternatural talent."
 Brown had to shave her head for the role, something she and her parents were worried would "diminish her beauty" until shown a photo of Charlize Theron as Imperator Furiosa in Mad Max: Fury Road.

 In other media

 Eleven makes a silent cameo appearance in Odder Stuff, an in-universe television series in The Simpsons thirtieth season episode "I'm Dancing as Fat as I Can", released February 10, 2019.
 Eleven's Stranger Things role is then embodied by Lisa Simpson (voiced by Yeardley Smith) in the 31st season "Treehouse of Horror XXX" segment "Danger Things", released October 20, 2019.

-A violent parody of Eleven, Cindy, is portrayed by Ess Hödlmoser in the 2020 second season of the Amazon Prime Video streaming television series The Boys and the promotional web series Vought News Network: Seven on 7 with Cameron Coleman.
+A violent parody of Eleven named Cindy is portrayed by Ess Hödlmoser in the second season of the Amazon Prime Video streaming television series The Boys and the promotional web series Vought News Network: Seven on 7 with Cameron Coleman.

+In November 2023, Eleven was added as a cosmetic outfit to Fortnite Battle Royale during Season OG.